imposecrowes/instagram-comments-work-skin/readme.md

 - Reply and like buttons are skipped.
 Since they don't *do* anything, I don't feel they add value.
 This is done through the attribute `aria-hidden` (`aria-hidden="true"`).
 The amount of likes will still read out, if you've set it

 ## Using with another work skin
-If you choose to use this to render comments in your fic for your existing Instagram post, you can also just drop this code below it.
+If you choose to use this to render comments in your fic for your existing Instagram post, you can also just drop this your comment code below it.
 The style selectors are pretty strict so they shouldn't overlap.
 If you need to fiddle with the width of your comments, update the max-width in this rule to your desired width

 ```
 /* The comment container */